ScrollPrize/scrollprize-website/docs/02_data.md

       <tr>
         <td><a href="/data_scrolls">2023 Scrolls</a><br/>?TB <span className="text-sm">(still processing)</span></td>
         <td>
           <div className="mb-4">New scans from 2023 (<a href="https://scrollprize.substack.com/p/new-scans-of-herculaneum-papyri-at">announcement</a>).
 3.24µm and 7.91µm 3D X-ray scans of two partially unrolled scrolls, scanned in horizontal slices from bottom to top.
 Each scroll scan is ~25,000 .tif files, 170MB each.
 Each slice is 4µm tall, so each scroll is ~8cm long.
 Both were scanned at 53/70/88/105keV, for a total of 2*4=8 volumes each.
 Being released on an ongoing basis, as the data is being processed.
-You can also read these to win the Grand Prize.</div>
+Can also be used to win prizes.</div>
           <div className="flex flex-wrap max-w-[500px]">
             <div className="sm:w-[35.5%] mb-2 mr-2"><img src="/img/overview/PHerc0332.jpg" className="w-[100%]"/><figcaption className="mt-[-6px]">Scroll 3 (PHerc 0332)</figcaption></div>
             <div className="sm:w-[55%] mb-2"><img src="/img/overview/PHerc1667.jpg" className="w-[100%]"/><figcaption className="mt-[-6px]">Scroll 4 (PHerc 1667)</figcaption></div>